DevaSenevi/CCIG/_sources/index.md

 e = mc^2
 ```

-Check out the content pages bundled with this sample book to see more.
+Check out the test content pages bundled with this book to get an idea.